kounalem/The-movie-database/README.md

 Despite being simple in features, I wanted the project to showcase the use of the MVI design pattern to improve the overall architecture of the app, allowing the behaviour of the app to be unit testable.

 ### Libraries used:
-Retrofit, Hilt, Glide, Room and mockk
+Retrofit, Hilt, Glide, Room
+For testing: mockk showkase, Paparazzi

 [Code Structure](docs/architecture.md)